PrefectHQ/prefect/docs/cloud/upandrunning.md

 Hello, World!
 0           1 day ago
 ```

-If you don't have a project set up, you can do so from the dashboard in the UI.
+If you don't have a project set up, you can do so from the dashboard in the UI or by using the create command in the CLI `prefect create project "My Project"` (where "My Project" is your project name).

 ### Write a Flow